 dHL Expert Introductions

-It is the teacher’s responsibility to prepare a brief introduction for the dHL Expert.
+The teacher and/or students may want to prepare a brief introduction for the dHL Expert.
+Preparing an introduction requires students to learn more about the Expert prior to the video conference which is an important part of the networking process -background research.
 Some Experts may prefer to provide you with an introduction they have written themselves, however they are not required to do so.
 Every introduction has three goals: get attention, spark interest, and build anticipation.
-Please see dHL Expert Expert Introductions for ideas!
+Please see dHL Expert Introductions for ideas!

 This post is also available in: French